cschwan/sage-on-gentoo/README.rst

 SAGE ON GENTOO PREFIX
 =====================

-What is Gentoo Prefix?
-In one sentence, a Prefix enables you to install Gentoo on different OS (e.g Linux, FreeBSD, MacOS, Solaris and even Windows).
+A Prefix enables you to install Gentoo on different OS (e.g Linux, FreeBSD, MacOS, Solaris and even Windows).
 Thus, you may be able to run Sage on Gentoo e.g. on a Debian Linux.
 For a complete introduction into Gentoo Prefix and how to set it up visit

   http://www.gentoo.org/proj/en/gentoo-alt/prefix/

-To setup sage-on-gentoo in a Prefix simply follow the steps described in the quick installation guide (note that the sage-on-prefix overlay is no longer needed).
+After having a working Prefix you may setup sage-on-gentoo in a Prefix by following the quick installation guide.

 Currently, we support every Linux running with x86 or amd64 instruction sets, in particular the following architectures: